Aider-AI/aider/aider/website/docs/faq.md

 ## Can I use aider as a library in my own application?

-Aider is designed as a standalone interactive console application and is not intended to be used as a library.
-If you want to incorporate aider's functionality into your own application, you'll need to fork the aider repository and maintain your own version of the code.
+While aider supports [scripting](/docs/scripting), it is primarily designed as a standalone interactive console application and is not intended to be used as a library.
+Aider does not offer or maintain a stable Python API.
+If you want to incorporate aider's functionality into your own application, it is recommended that you fork the aider repository and maintain your own version of the code.

 ## Can I share my aider chat transcript?